eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-5.md

 ![implementation.png](/assets/stage-4/implementation.png)

-There will be few major changes in the structure of the code from previous stage where we wrote the entire implementation in `main()`.
-Thus, for this stage, we recommended working on a new separate file; let’s call it `tcp_proxy.c`.
+There will be some changes in the structure of the code from previous stage where we wrote the entire implementation in `main()`.
+Thus, for this stage, we recommended working on a new separate file; lets call it `tcp_proxy.c`.

 In addition to the previous definitions in `tcp_server.c`, add a global definition at the top of the file for the upstream port number that we will be serving the python file server from.